How It All Started

 My cooking abilities and enthusiasm has varied through out my life.
 As a young girl I enjoyed baking and delighting my family with cakes and biscuits.

 I also remember the first time I cooked a meal for my boyfriend – chicken casserole – when I was about 15.
-It felt very grown up – and it was very delicious!
+It felt very grown up – and, thankfully, it was very delicious!

-Within a few years I was busy creating a career and experimenting with microwave ready meals for convenience and calorie counting,(Anyone remember ‘Lean Cusine’!), as well as cooking up extravagant meals for dinner parties.
+Within a few years I was busy creating a career and experimenting with microwave ready meals for convenience and calorie counting.
+Anyone remember ‘Lean Cusine’!
+It was also a time of cooking up extravagant meals for dinner parties.

 Perhaps it was the patter of tiny feet that started the turnaround, or may be it was my increasing interest in the environment and the efficient use of resources.
 Certainly as babies my children had mostly mushed fresh food rather than jars.
 (I say mostly because I am not a purist who tut tuts at convenience from time to time – sometimes you just have to take the easy route).

-Being responsible for the nutrition and health of children certainly increased my awareness of food issues, and I could be found in the supermarket aisles scrutinizing packets for sugar and salt levels, and the dreaded ‘Es’.
+Being responsible for the nutrition and health of children certainly increased my awareness of food issues.
+I could be found in the supermarket aisles scrutinizing packets for sugar and salt levels, and the dreaded ‘Es’.

 As the children grew, balancing work, time and money became a daily challenge, a scenario familiar to many.
 As teenagers, one became a vegetarian whilst the other remained a confirmed carnivore.
 My husband was also decided to go vegetarian.

 Cooking on a budget, devising veggie meals acceptable to a carnivore, or cooking two separate meals with minimum effort became a daily task.
 All this as well as considering matters of food miles, cooking in season and avoiding processed foods and supermarkets where possible, meant some days meals, and my worthy aims, were achieved with varying degrees of success.